sheen7334/mojo-images/README.md

     $c->images->big->upload('ID', 'image_param');

 That's all.
-This code automatically installs lazy (on demand) resizing for images and install valid static paths to serve images as static content.
-Check debug log to see what paths to provide for nginx, for example.
+This code automatically installs lazy (on demand) resizing for images and installs valid static paths to serve images as static content.
+Check debug log to see what path to provide for nginx, for example.

 # DESCRIPTION

 This nifty and amazing plugin helps to orginize images in your application.
-It provides very simple but poweful features.
+It provides very simple but poweful features even without coding.
-Can be used in small application with no coding (to generate thumbnails and so on) and in poweful services which works a lot with images as well.
+Can be used in small application to generate thumbnails and so on and in poweful services which works a lot with images as well.

 Plugin supports automaticaly calculation of static paths, on demand resizing (lazy), image protections and so on.